Complete Guide to the Oncology Nurse Practitioner (ONP) Specialty

 Definition: What Is an Oncology Nurse Practitioner?

-An Oncology Nurse Practitioner (ONP) is an advanced practice registered nurse (APRN) who specializes in providing comprehensive care to patients with cancer.
-ONPs play a crucial role in the management and treatment of cancer patients throughout their journey, from diagnosis and treatment planning to survivorship and end-of-life care.
+An Oncology Nurse Practitioner (ONP) is an advanced practice registered nurse (APRN) who specializes in providing comprehensive care to patients with any type or stage of cancer.
+ONPs play a crucial role in the management and treatment of cancer patients throughout their journey, from diagnosis and treatment planning to survivorship and, in some cases, end-of-life care.
 They work collaboratively with oncologists, other healthcare professionals, and patients to deliver holistic care that addresses the physical, emotional, and psychological needs of individuals and their families.

 Scope of Practice